gensecaihq/kubekavach/DOCUMENTATION.md

 *   **Endpoints**: The API server exposes a set of endpoints that allow the web dashboard to fetch scan results, manage security rules, and track the overall security posture of the cluster.
 *   **Dependencies**: This package depends on `@kubekavach/core` and `@kubekavach/rules` to access the core data structures and the rule engine.
 It also uses `@fastify/cors` for Cross-Origin Resource Sharing, `@fastify/helmet` for security headers, and `@fastify/swagger` for API documentation.
+*   **API Stability and Versioning**: For a project aiming for CNCF attention, maintaining a stable and well-versioned API is crucial.
+This ensures that integrations built on top of the API do not break with new releases.
+Future development should consider API versioning strategies (e.g., `/v1/scan`) and clear deprecation policies.

 ### 6. UI Package (`@kubekavach/ui`)